-In this latest podcast, Dr. J and Dr. Evan are sharing their approach in managing patients who are dealing with environmental allergies.
-Dr. J and Dr. Evan have some recommendations for good digestive support, allergens, home air filters, etc. to identify the root issue and address the problem!
+In this latest podcast, Dr. J and Evan are sharing their approach in managing patients who are dealing with environmental allergies.
+Dr. J and Evan have some recommendations for good digestive support, allergens, home air filters, etc. to identify the root issue and address the problem!

 Environmental allergies can cause mild to severe symptoms, including sneezing, headaches, fatigue, and coughing.
 Preventing exposure to environmental allergens is the best way to treat them.
 You may not be able to avoid the allergens that trigger your symptoms.
 Your healthcare provider can help you create a plan for treating your allergies through home remedies and medications.

 Dr. Justin Marchegiani

 In this episode, we cover:

 14:46 Air Filters